KruemelDev/ConsoleChat/README.md

 - Next, you can run the client.py file, but make sure you connect to the same IP and port that the socket is running on

 ## Planed Features
+- Complete revision of the code due to numerous bugs, uncertainty and illegibility of the code